 - In miliaria profunda, the rash distribution in adults mainly involves the trunk, but the arms and legs may also be affected.
 The skin rash usually appears within minutes to hours of perspiration and resolves within an hour after you stop sweating (1).

 Identifying miliaria requires a thorough clinical diagnosis.
 Find out how it is diagnosed in the next section.

 In most cases, lab tests are inconclusive.
 However, dermoscopy is sometimes used to diagnose miliaria in people with dark skin.
 Some doctors may also recommend a skin punch biopsy to determine if you have a heat rash.
 However, a biopsy is rarely necessary for miliaria unless there is some scope for doubt.

-It is important to get the right diagnosis from a doctor as this condition may cause serious complications like anhidrosis (little to no sweat), leading to heat exhaustion and decreased thermoregulation in the body.
+It is important to get the right diagnosis from a doctor as this condition may cause serious complications like anhidrosis (little to no sweat), leading to heat exhaustion and decreased thermoregulationi XThe biological process of producing heat and maintaining a stable internal temperature necessary for survival is known as thermoregulation. in the body.
 This could have a permanent effect on your health.

 This skin condition also causes changes in the epidermal layer, which could lead to bacterial infections.

 Some wonder if a heat rash can spread.
 The following section can offer more clarity.
 Continue reading.

 As we saw, heat rashes are often triggered by hot and humid conditions and primarily affect areas where sweat becomes trapped in blocked sweat ducts.
 Although they don’t spread among people, they can indeed spread across the body.
 If left unaddressed, they can extend to adjacent skin regions as the underlying sweat ducts continue to clog.
 Hence, it is crucial to keep the affected areas cool and dry.